jeremyandrews/Argus-app/memory-bank/progress.md

 ## Recently Completed

+- ✅ **Fixed Swift 6 Equatable Conformance Issues** (Completed):
+  - Resolved compilation issues with SwiftData models and Equatable conformance:
+    - Fixed `"Type 'ArticleModel' does not conform to protocol 'Equatable'"` errors
+    - Addressed `"Invalid redeclaration of '=='"` errors in model classes
+    - Solved compiler errors related to NotificationData and PersistentModel protocol
+  - Implemented a comprehensive solution approach:
+    - Kept in-class Equatable implementation in SwiftData model classes (the correct pattern)
+    - Removed obsolete code comments about moved Equatable implementations
+    - Updated ArgusApp.swift to use ArticleModel instead of NotificationData in all FetchDescriptor instances
+    - Fixed property name references in predicates to match ArticleModel (e.g., date → addedDate)
+  - Key learnings about SwiftData and Swift 6:
+    - The SwiftData `@Model` macro in Swift 6 generates partial Equatable machinery
+    - Explicit Equatable implementations in model classes must follow a consistent pattern
+    - Duplicate implementations across files can cause conflicts with macro-generated code
+    - NotificationData (legacy class) should be avoided in SwiftData contexts
+  - This fix allows the project to compile successfully and advances the migration path toward fully transitioning from NotificationData to ArticleModel

 - ✅ **Fixed Additional Swift 6 Compatibility Issues in NewsDetailView** (Completed):
   - Resolved remaining Swift 6 compatibility problems in NewsDetailView.swift:
     - Fixed PersistentModel Sendable violations by restructuring the `loadSimilarArticle` method